 Four ways machine learning can enhance social media marketing

-Instagram is a global platform where businesses can showcase their products to over one billion total Instagrammers, of which over 500 million are active on the app at least once a day.
+Instagram is a global platform where businesses can showcase their products to over one billion total users, of which over 500 million are active on the app at least once a day.
 Facebook and Twitter also allow businesses to provide customer support and spread the word about upcoming events and sales to a huge audience.
-Sixty-three percent of customers prefer customer support on social media, compared to other avenues like phone or email.
-Many major businesses such as GameStop, UNIQLO and The Container Store are using social media to establish and maintain relationships with influencers and engage with customers in a casual setting.
-Social media marketing has become crucial for most businesses to remain competitive.
+In fact, 63% of customers prefer customer support on social media, compared to other avenues like phone or email.

 At the same time, artificial intelligence (AI) and machine learning are becoming more integrated in many aspects of social media.
-AI is far from replacing the human touch in the field of social media, but it is increasing both the quantity and quality of online interactions between businesses and their customers.
-Businesses can use machine learning in the following ways to create effective social media marketing strategies:
+AI is far from replacing the human touch, but it is increasing both the quantity and quality of online interactions between businesses and their customers.
+Businesses can use machine learning in the following four ways to create effective social media marketing strategies.

 Social media monitoring

 Social media monitoring is one of the more traditional tools for businesses looking to manage their social media accounts.
 Some platforms like Twitter and Instagram have built-in analytics tools that can measure the success of past posts, including number of likes, comments, clicks on a link or views for a video.
-Third-party tools like Iconosquare (for Instagram, Facebook, Twitter and LinkedIn) can also provide similar social media insight and management services.
-These tools can tell businesses a lot about their audiences, including demographic information and the peak times when their followers are most active on the platform.
-Social media algorithms generally prioritize more recent posts over older posts, so with this data, businesses can strategically schedule their posts at or a few minutes before the peak times.
+Third-party tools can provide similar social media insight and management services, teaching businesses about their audiences, including demographic information and ideal times for posting.
+Social media algorithms generally prioritize more recent posts over older posts, so with this data, businesses can strategically schedule their posts at, or a few minutes before, the peak times.

 In the future, businesses might be able to rely on AI for recommendations about which users to message directly, or which posts to comment on, that could likely lead to increased sales.
 These recommendations would partly be based on the information gathered through existing analytics tools for social media monitoring.